haiatto/OGJ_Koekatamarin/New Unity Project/Assets/Photon Unity Networking/readme.txt

 		Photon Unity Networking\Resources\PhotonServerSettings.asset

 	Demos
-		All demos are in separate folders in Photon Unity Networking\Demos\.
-Delete this folder in your projects.
+		All demos are in separate folders.
 Each has a Demo<name>-Scene.